polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 ### KindleDrip

 I would recommend reading [this article](https://medium.com/@baronyogev/kindledrip-from-your-kindles-email-address-to-using-your-credit-card-bb93dbfb2a08) on how KindleDrip utilised send-to-Kindle, Mesquite, JPEG XR overflow, and more to achieve RCE.

+### Todo Dconfig Replacement

+`kindle.todo` is a very interesting kindle object API that lets you send messages within the internal lab126 ToDo messaging system.
+In theory, this would allow for the downloading of new screensavers, updating wishlists, etc, and considering just how this connects everything, a jailbreak could even be theoretically possible (but not too practical considering it's much harder to actually make any custom WAFs now below 5.18.1).
+If you look at [Detour](https://github.com/polish-penguin-dev/Detour) in the "Detour Installer" section, you can see `kindle.todo` being used to modify dconfig values, and therefore replace the endpoint loaded in the store's `<iframe>`.

 ## UI design